digilou/100-days-of-code/weekly-logs/week8.md

 ### [53] Day 54: 2017-02-11

-**Today's Progress**: Time spent on intermediate algorthim scripting on Free Code Camp which taught me more about .reduce(), arguments,
+**Today's Progress**: Time spent on intermediate algorthim scripting on Free Code Camp which taught me more about .reduce(), arguments, and Boolean objects (primitive booleans, specifically).

 **Thoughts**: I'm still finding that I need help, despite reading.
 But my understanding is still increasing.
 And I'm happy that I understand so much more than I did last year at this time.
 It's nice to be plowing through a few of these, too!